The new version of Faketoken Malware Targets Uber-Like Apps to Steal Banking Credentials.

 Kaspersky Labs has identified malware in apps like Uber and has warned users to beware of a mobile banking Trojan Faketoken.
 It is an already known threat, but cybercriminals have now modified it to steal credentials from nu-taxis, hotel room booking, flight booking and traffic ticket paying apps.

-According to the research team at Kaspersky Lab, due to the growing trend of mobile applications, a large number of different services is being offered to users through smartphones such as taxi services or ride-sharing.
-These services require provision of confidential financial data and bank card information, which is saved on the app.
+According to the research team at Kaspersky Lab, due to the growing trend of mobile applications, a large number of different services are being offered to users through smartphones such as taxi services or ride-sharing.
+These services require the provision of confidential financial data and bank card information, which is saved on the app.
 These apps, which are installed on “millions of Android devices worldwide,” have become attractive targets for cyber criminals.
-That’s why we are observing “extended” functionality of mobile banking Trojans.
+That’s why we are observing the “extended” functionality of mobile banking Trojans.

 The modified Faketoken banking Trojan can track applications.
 When the user opens a specific app, the malware alters the interface and runs a fake, phishing window instead so that the bank account details could be stolen.
 It is worth noting that this Trojan has almost identical interface bearing similar color schemes and logos that create a completely invisible overlay almost instantly.

 Kaspersky Lab has noted that the current favorite of cyber criminals is the taxi-like apps and the most popular services in this category are being targeted nowadays such as Uber.
 The threats are various, such as “the malware and that infected users face SMS message redirection for password intervention and the threat of having all their comms recorded and sent off for bad purposes” to name a few.
 The malware is designed not just to steal banking credentials but also to spy on SMS messages and monitor phone calls.